georgest347/MATH-5620/softwareManual/HW2/fdCoeffV.md

   x[] is a vector of values around xbar n is the number of numbers in x[] or length(x)

-  This function uses [luDecomposition()]() function to solve the matrix Ax=b.
-It also requires the function [factorial()]().
+  This function uses [luDecomposition](https://georgest347.github.io/MATH-5620/softwareManual/HW2/luDecomposition) function to solve the matrix Ax=b.
+It also requires the function [factorial](https://georgest347.github.io/MATH-5620/softwareManual/HW2/factorial).
 These functions must be included for the program to work properly.
 The following headers must also be included:
   ```
       #include <iostream>
       #include <iomanip>